![]() | |

 Joshua was a bricklayer.

 Lieutenant John Lyman was with the militia defending the Massachusetts frontier during King Phillip's War.
-He is mentioned several times in this account of the disaster at Turner's Falls, along with your 8G grandfather Isaac Graves #807 and your 7G grandfather Jonathan Wells #399, who made a harrowing escape.
+He is mentioned several times in this account of the disaster at Turner's Falls in 1676, along with your 8G grandfather Isaac Graves #807 and your 7G grandfather Jonathan Wells #399, who made a harrowing escape.

 Coming to America in 1652, Isaac was a relatively late arrival among this bunch.
 His parents seem to have been with him on the crossing, but they died at sea.